ethhub-io/ethhub/docs/built-on-ethereum/decentralized-exchanges/layer-2-based/what-is-layer-2-based.md

 # Layer 2 Based

-Layer 2 decentralized exchanges are built on layer 2 scaling methods, bringing much of the benefits regarding saving on on-chain transaction gas fees, settlement speed, and scalability. but also inheriting the potential underlying weaknesses.
+Layer 2 decentralized exchanges are built on layer 2 scaling methods, bringing much of the benefits regarding saving on on-chain transaction gas fees, settlement speed, and scalability - but also inherit the potential underlying weaknesses.

 ## Exchanges